![]() AQM Team3 7-2023 | ![]() Lake Day 2023 | ![]() LakeDay2023 |

 Woodrow (aka Woodward) earned a B.A. in biology and psychology at Truman State University followed by a M.A. at the University of Chicago.
 His master’s thesis was on the role of the orbital frontal cortex in rule learning; previous research interests include an ecological survey of bats in Central American rainforests, an investigation of housing preferences of middle class Americans, and various applications of biofeedback.
 He joined Dr. Cirrito’s lab in May 2018, acting as a research technician specializing in microdialysis, but has since transitioned into a micro-immunoelectrode extraordinaire/programming machine.
 Woodrow enjoys knitting, reading, and is a baller cook.

 Hannah completed her Bachelor’s Degree in Neuroscience at the University of Colorado Boulder in 2015.
 She joined Cirrito Lab in 2016 as a research technician, focusing primarily on the micro-immunoelectrode and its applications both in vivo and in vitro.
-Hannah recently returned to the Cirrito Lab as a 1st year Neuroscience Graduate Student to study the relationship between stress, sex, and Alzheimer's disease.
+Hannah successfully defended her thesis on the relationship between stress, sex, and Alzheimer's disease in June, 2025.

 When not in the lab, Hannah enjoys spending time with her adorable dogs, hiking, and off-roading.
 While she dreams of a lab dog, she is sadly mistaken.